hakerdefo/hakerdefo.github.io/_posts/2021-03-29-a-better-term-than-google-it-for-web-search.md

 This got me pondering too.
 After a bit of reading on the help pages of DuckDuckGo I found the holy grail.
 And what's the magic term?
 Well, It's simple, memorable and obvious,
 [Duck it!](https://help.duckduckgo.com/company/name/)
-I shouldn't have wasted my time reading through help pages as a simple mouse hover over the Duck's logo reveals the should-have-been-obvious answer.
+I shouldn't have wasted my time reading through help pages though as a simple mouse hover over the Duck's logo reveals the should-have-been-obvious answer.
 Holy duck!

 Cheers!!!